 Ms. Tiffany Thom Cepak joined the Board in June 2023, concurrent with the closing of Baytex's acquisition of Ranger Oil Corporation.
 She has served on Ranger's Board since September 2019.
-Ms. Cepak has more than 25 years of operational and financial experience within the energy industry and was the Chief Financial Officer ("CFO") of Energy XXI Gulf Coast Inc., an oil and natural gas development and production company, from August 2017 until October 2018.
-She was also CFO of KLR Energy Acquisition Corp., a special purpose acquisition company (and subsequent to its business combination, Rosehill Resources Inc.) from January 2015 to June 2017 and CFO of EPL Oil & Gas, Inc. for four years until it was sold in 2014.
-Ms. Cepak has been a director of Patterson-UTI Energy, Inc. since August 2014, and is currently the Chair of the Audit Committee.
-She was appointed a director of California Resources Corporation in October 2020, and currently serves as Chair of the Board since 2021.
-She has been a board member of Enlink Midstream since December 2021.
-Previously, Ms. Cepak served as a director of Yates Petroleum Corporation, a privately owned onshore exploration and production company, from October 2015 to October 2016.
-Ms. Cepak began her career as a Senior Reservoir Engineer with Exxon Production Company and Exxon Mobil Company with operational roles, including reservoir and subsurface completion engineering.
-Ms. Cepak holds a B.S. in Engineering from the University of Illinois and a Masters of Business Administration in Management with a concentration in Finance from Tulane University.
+Ms. Cepak has more than 25 years of operational and financial experience in the energy industry she was the Chief Financial Officer ("CFO") of Energy XXI Gulf Coast Inc., an oil and natural gas development and production company, from August 2017 until October 2018.
+Previously, she served as CFO of KLR Energy Acquisition Corp., a special purpose acquisition company (and subsequent to its business combination, Rosehill Resources Inc.) from January 2015 to June 2017 and CFO of EPL Oil & Gas, Inc. for four years until it was sold in 2014.
+She has been a director of Patterson-UTI Energy, Inc. since August 2014, and currently serves as the Chair of the Audit Committee.
+She was appointed a director of California Resources Corporation in October 2020, and has served as Chair of the Board since 2021.
+Previously, Ms. Cepak served as a director of EnLink Midstream from 2021 to 2025 and Yates Petroleum Corporation from 2015 to 2016.
+Ms. Cepak began her career as a Senior Reservoir Engineer with Exxon Production Company and ExxonMobil, holding operational roles in reservoir and subsurface completion engineering.
+She holds a Bachelor of Science in Engineering from the University of Illinois and a Masters of Business Administration in Management with a concentration in Finance from Tulane University.